datapricing/awesome-data-pricing/CONTRIBUTING.md

 ## Guidelines

-- This project adheres to the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
 - Please ensure that your pull request has not been discussed elsewhere or is not a duplicate.
 - Please use the following format for adding entries: `[Resource Name](link)` - Description.